retroelec/T-HMI-C64/README.md

 The libraries AsyncTCP and ESPAsyncWebServer need to be installed from their respective GitHub pages, as the versions available in the standard Arduino Library Manager are outdated and incompatible with the current source code of this project.

-To ensure flexibility and security, the ESP32-S3 development board utilizes a dynamic Wi-Fi provisioning system.
-This avoids the need to hardcode sensitive credentials during compilation.
-The process follows a structured fallback logic:

-- Credential Retrieval: Upon startup, the system attempts to retrieve the SSID and password from the non-volatile memory (NVRAM) using the Arduino Preferences library.
-- Connection Attempt: The board attempts to establish a connection to the stored local network in Station (STA) mode.
-- Fallback to Access Point (AP): If the connection fails or no credentials are found, the board automatically initializes as an Access Point (AP).
-In this mode, it hosts a specialized web interface designed for network configuration.
-Use the default P address for an ESP32 when it's in AP mode to get this web page: http://192.168.4.1
-- Provisioning & Persistence: The web interface provides a list of available networks for the user to select and enter credentials.
-Once submitted, these values are securely stored in the NVRAM.
-- Reboot & Initialization: After saving the new credentials, the ESP32-S3 performs a software reset.
-On the subsequent boot, it uses the newly stored data to connect to the intended Wi-Fi network.

 #### Compile code

 If you installed the required Arduino core and libraries on your system (see also previous chapter),